Question

 Great!
 We'll send you a text message to confirm your enrolment shortly.

-The process for opting in happens over the phone.
+The opt-in process takes place over the phone.
 When a customer calls 1-888-000-0000, they're greeted with a menu of options (IVR).
-If they press 2, they can choose to receive a text from our customer service team.
-Then, the customer listens to a message about opting in and confirms their enrolment by pressing 1.
-Once confirmed, we send a text message to the customer.
+If they press 2, they can choose to receive a text from the customer service team.
+Then the customer hears an opt-in message and confirms enrollment by pressing 1.
+Once confirmed, the customer receives a text message.

 Example of an opt-in image URL: https://acme.com/complete-transcript